Vorinostat: Research

-Preclinical investigations
+Preclinical research

 Vorinostat is being investigated as a potential HIV latency reversing agent (LRA) as part of an investigational therapeutic strategy known as "shock and kill".
 Vorinostat was shown to reactivate HIV in latently HIV-infected T cells, both in vitro and in vivo.

 Vorinostat also has shown some activity against the pathophysiological changes in α_{1}-antitrypsin deficiency and cystic fibrosis.

 Recent evidence also suggests vorinostat can be a therapeutic tool for Niemann-Pick type C1 (NPC1), a rare lysosomal lipid storage disease.

-Preclinical experiments by University of Alabama at Birmingham researchers suggest the cancer drugs vorinostat, belinostat and panobinostat might be repurposed to treat infections caused by human papillomavirus, or HPV.
+Preclinical experiments by University of Alabama at Birmingham researchers suggest the cancer drugs vorinostat, belinostat, and panobinostat might be repurposed to treat infections caused by human papillomavirus, or HPV.